kaya202/two-bench/2-valuation-toolkit/README.md

 [![tests](https://github.com/OWNER/REPO/actions/workflows/tests.yml/badge.svg)](https://github.com/OWNER/REPO/actions/workflows/tests.yml)

-Python valuation engine — DCF, trading comparables, and precedent transactions built around a **credit-analysis overlay** that every method feeds into: given an Enterprise Value from any of the three, what can this company support in debt, and what does a lender actually recover if it
+Python valuation engine.
+DCF, trading comparables, and precedent transactions built around a **credit-analysis overlay** that every method feeds into: given an Enterprise Value from any of the three, what can this company support in debt, and what does a lender actually recover if it